 - Timing: Pacing can make or break your motion graphic.
 Too rushed and people won’t “get” what you want to tell them.
 Too slow and you’ll lose people’s attention.
 Pace keeps people interested.
 Consider strategic variations to add excitement.

 - Music: Like with all the other elements, music is another layer to drive your narrative.
 It can set the mood, fill gaps, and affect the tone of the story.
 The right music can make or break your video, so make sure you’re conveying the right message with the overall tone of your music.

 If you’ve done your job well, you should have a final result you’re proud of—and have learned a few things along the way.
-We also hope you’ll have the confidence to try creating more advanced motion graphics, such as 360-degree storytelling.
-If you do, feel free to share it with us.